 Parameter estimates for the allochthonous components of the budget were more consistent and better constrained than those for autochthony (Table 4).
 Respiration of allochthonous DOC (RDOCAlloch) ranged from about 0.001-0.003 d-1, and RMSE values were about two orders of magnitude lower, indicating tightly constrained mean values.
 Respiration of autochthonous DOC (RDOCAutoch) was more variable, ranging from about 0.03-0.45 d-1.
 Burial rates for allochthony were high, with BPOCAlloch at or near 1 d-1, the upper limit, except for Lake Monona.
 Burial of autochthony (BPOCAutoch) ranged from about 0.03-0.9 d-1.
 RMSE values for burial tended to be about one order of magnitude smaller than the means.

 Modeled DOC (mg L-1) was generally most sensitive to RDOCAlloch, except for Lake Monona, for which modeled DOC was most sensitive to BPOCAutoch (Fig. 3).
 The other 4 lakes were minimally affected by changes in this parameter (< 1 mg L-1 difference across the range of parameter values).
 Changes in BPOCAlloch had consistently minimal effects on the range of modeled DOC across lakes.
-Harp Lake, and Lake Monona were the only lakes with considerable sensitivity to RDOCAutoch.
+Harp Lake, Trout Lake and Toolik Lake were the only lakes with considerable sensitivity to RDOCAutoch.
 Overall, parameter sensitivity was greatest for Lake Vanern, Harp Lake and Lake Monona, for which modeled DOC varied as much as 5-6 mg L-1 across the range of parameter values (Fig. 3).
 Conversely, modeled DOC varied no more than 2 and 3 mg L-1 for Toolik Lake and Trout Lake, respectively.

 Summary of fluxes and fates